Lucasolvrr/Lucasolvrr/README.md

 🙋🏻 Hello, my name is Lucas.

-I'm a Software Developer, UI/UX Designer, based in Brazil.
+I'm a Software Developer and UI/UX Designer, based in Brazil.
 I'm passionate about design and user experience/development.

 ## Technologies that i use: